Skip to main content

 Configuration

-Step 1: Configure Trust Domain
+Step 1: Define the Trust Domain

 spiffe://authsec.example.com/production/api-gateway